orgua/OneWireHub/README.md

 OneWireHub
 ==========

-The OneWireHub is an Arduino compatible library to emulate OneWire-Slaves with support for various devices.
+The OneWireHub is an Arduino and Raspberry Pi (WiringPI) compatible library to emulate OneWire-Slaves with support for various devices.
 The motivation is to offer a shared code base for all OneWire-Slaves.
 With a small overhead one µC can emulate up to eight ICs (or more) simultaneously.
 The main goal is to use modern sensors (mainly [I2C](https://github.com/orgua/iLib) or SPI interface) and transfer their measurements into one or more emulated ds2438 which have 4x16bit registers for values.
 This feature removes the limitations of modern house-automation-systems.
 Add humidity, light and other sensors easy to your environment.

 ### Supported Slaves (bold ones are feature-complete):